-The recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.
+Addressing the area for improvement will ensure that the recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.

 5.2.2 Is the dental team appropriately trained to fulfil the duties of their role?